 Infidelity: Disloyalty can be managed through a postnup.
 Spouses may financially secure themselves by signing a postnup so the philanderer will be required to pay their partner for infidelity.

 How do you know if a postnup is right for you?
 It’s probably a good idea to check with a divorce attorney to learn how a postnuptial agreement is enforced in North Carolina.

 You may also find that working with a postnuptial agreement lawyer can help you and your spouse evaluate matters in more detail so that the terms are spelled out precisely the way you want them to be.

 To some, it may seem like spouses with postnuptial agreements simply don’t trust each other – and isn’t trust the foundation of a relationship?
 It is certainly an element of a happy marriage.
 But so is honesty.

 A postnup can alleviate some of the stress caused by worrying over the “what-ifs.”
 For some people, especially older couples in second or third marriages or with a large number of assets and financial responsibilities to others, a postnuptial agreement can set their minds to rest so they can relax and enjoy their new relationship.

-Talk to Our Family Lawyers in Raleigh, NC
+Talk to a Postnup Attorney in Raleigh, NC

 To learn whether a North Carolina postnup is right for you, consider talking with an attorney at the Raleigh law firm of Charles Ullman & Associates.
 Call toll-free or contact us through our online form.